-For fifteen years, the Great Books Summer Program has brought together outstanding middle school and high school students at Amherst College, Stanford University and the University of Oxford, with distinguished educators and bright counselors from top colleges, to enjoy the kind of intellectual experience most can only dream of during the school year.
+For early 20 years, the Great Books Summer Program has brought together outstanding middle school and high school students at Amherst College, Stanford University, Northwestern University, the University of Oxford, the University of Edinburgh, Peking University in Beijing, and a Tall Ship, with distinguished educators and bright counselors from top colleges, to enjoy the kind of intellectual experience most can only dream of during the school year.

 Spending a week or more at a top liberal arts campus under the supervision of our staff gives middle and high-school students a sense of the college experience that lies ahead for them.
 As one parent expressed it, "They learned a lot about college life and now have a goal to keep in mind."

-Your child may choose from three campus settings—Amherst College in Massachusetts, Stanford University in California, the University of Oxford in Oxford, England, and Trinity College in Dublin, Ireland..
+Your child may choose from six campus settings—Amherst College in Massachusetts, Stanford University in California, Norwestern University in Illinois, the University of Oxford in Oxford, England, Trinity College in Dublin, Ireland, or Peking University in Beijing.
 Amherst College, founded in 1821, is widely regarded as one of the premier liberal arts colleges in the world.
 Stanford University opened its doors in 1891, and has been one of the finest and most highly-regarded American universities ever since.
 University of Oxford was the first university in the English speaking world.
-Trinity College remains one of the most prestigious in humanities education since 1592.

 As educators and as parents ourselves, we believe that maintaining a safe and secure environment is of paramount importance.
 It begins with building a community of mutual respect, from student to student and student to staff.
 Listening and paying attention are part of the fabric of life at Great Books Summer Program.